spindle-health/spindle-token/docs/carduus/api.md

 Carduus offers interfaces that can be extended by the user to add additional behaviors to the tokenization and transcryption processes.

 The `PiiTransform` abstract base class can be extended to add support for custom PII attributes, normalizations, and enhancements.
-See the [custom PII guide](./guides/custom-pii.md) for more details.

 ## ::: carduus.token.PiiTransform
     handler: python